 What’s the Best Timber for Epoxy Tables?

-Since they feature firm and durable wood surfaces, we’re optimistic that you’ll experience no issues sanding them down to yield an aesthetically pleasing pattern for your epoxy wood table.
+Since they feature firm and durable wood surfaces, you won’t experience issues sanding them down to yield an aesthetically pleasing pattern for your epoxy wood table.

 Besides lumber type, the best material for epoxy river tables should have less than twenty percent moisture level.
 Even if you have a high-quality resin, using wood with more than this moisture content will affect the material’s adhesion and durability.